bingeboy/snipmate-nodejs/Readme.md

 Here be various snippets for use with Vim SnipMate to make node.js development quicker and easier.
 You'll need snipmate installed.

-This was forks goals is to merge core APIs into individual files and merge NPM Snippets into single files.
+This fork's goals layers many updated node core api along witha few popular npm's.

 ##Additions In This Fork
 * REPL